 The rural area comprises 2332 farms (excluding the subdivisions of agricultural land adjacent the Vaal River).
 The current tendency is for most rural families to rather reside in the urban areas with only the laborer's residing on the farms during the week.
-A substantial migration occurred the past few years from the rural to the urban areas.
-Current housing needs and the provision of housing in the urban areas are illustrated below.
-The continuous expansion and growth of urban areas imply that additional land will have to be acquired for most of the urban area
+A substantial migration occurred the past few years from the rural to the urban

-2.3.NGWATHE COMMUNITY NEEDS 2021-2026
+2.3.
+NGWATHE COMMUNITY NEEDS 2021-2026